Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Workshops For each level Workshops/study sessions for officers Company officers Company law, fiduciary duty, etc. As needed

-New manager training New managers Compliance, mental preparation as a manager, anti-trust laws, bribery, etc. 1 time/year
+New manager training New managers Compliance, mindset as a manager, antitrust laws, bribery including anti-bribery in general 1 time/year

-Legal affairs/compliance training General employees (mid-level) Compliance, contracts, internal company regulations, laws (antitrust laws, bribery, etc.) 1 time/year
+Legal affairs/compliance training General employees (mid-level) Compliance, contracts, internal company regulations, laws (antitrust laws and bribery including anti-bribery in general) 1 time/year

 Fifth-year employee training General employees (skilled workers) Compliance in manufacturing settings 1 time/year